tshauck/gh-action-event-to-aws-eventbridge/README.md

 ## User Guide

 The goal of this action is to facilitate sending events to an AWS EventBridge EventBus.
-To do so, you need to configure the event like so:
+To do so, you need to configure the action like so:

 ```yaml
 - name: Configure AWS Credentials